 Guan Kee Fried Kway Teow was established in 1969, over 50 years ago.
 Hawkers Tan Hock Guan and Chang Kha Noi started out from a humble street stall in Redhill, before moving to their current location at Ghim Moh Market in 1978.

-Despite a slow start, decades of hard work has earnt them a reputation for frying up some of the best char kway teow in Singapore.
+Despite a slow start, decades of hard work have earned them a reputation for frying up some of the best char kway teow in Singapore.
 The stall was even placed on the Michelin Bib Gourmand list in 2019!

 Image credit: @rshh5

-These days, age has led them to scale back their operations to just thrice a week, but Mr Tan is determined to keep doing what he loves and has no intention of closing shop any time soon.
-On the days they are open, the duo dish up over 200 plates of CKT every morning and often sell out by noon.
+Before their closure, the hawkers had to scale back their operations to just thrice a week, due to their age.
+On the days they were open, the duo dished up over 200 plates of CKT every morning and often sold out by noon.

 Image credit: @nomboynomgirl

-For Mr Tan, timing is the key to a good CKT, and each serving of char kway teow is meticulously fried plate by plate.
-Flat rice noodles and yellow noodles are fried once, then a second time with the rest of the ingredients and dark soya sauce to give the noodles an intense, savoury-sweet flavour.
+For Mr Tan, timing is the key to a good CKT, and each serving of char kway teow was meticulously fried plate by plate.
+Flat rice noodles and yellow noodles would be fried once, then a second time with the rest of the ingredients and dark soya sauce to give the noodles an intense, savoury-sweet flavour.

 Image credit: @george.kooi

-Each serving comes with an artery-clogging amount of deep-fried pork lard and a generous helping of cockles, lup cheong, fish cakes, and bean sprouts.
-The ingredients are prepared early after the couple start their day at 4am, and later freshly fried to order for a well-balanced CKT with a good amount of wok hei.
+Each serving came with an artery-clogging amount of deep-fried pork lard and a generous helping of cockles, lup cheong, fish cakes, and bean sprouts.
+The ingredients would be prepared early after the couple start their day at 4am, and later freshly fried to order for a well-balanced CKT with a good amount of wok hei.